UCL/rsd-engineeringcourse/session99/windows.md

 Install the [GitHub for Windows client](http://windows.github.com/).
-This comes with both a GUI client as well as the [Git Bash](https://gitforwindows.org/) terminal client which we will use during the curse.
+This comes with both a GUI client as well as the [Git Bash](https://gitforwindows.org/) terminal client which we will use during the course.
 You should register with [Github](https://github.com) for an account and sign into the GUI client with this account.
 This will automatically set-up [SSH based authentication](https://help.github.com/articles/generating-ssh-keys#platform-windows) for the terminal client.
 The terminal client comes in 3 different flavours based on Windows CMD